m50d/m50d.github.com/_posts/2018-12-23-the-next-generation.md

 ![](/changed.jpg)

 Sadly, this isn't remotely matched by his counterparts.
+Kira's hesitation at the end of the last episode is gone, replaced by an unwavering confidence.